ojthetiny/OpenTKL/README.md

  - 3 optional internal weight pieces can be filled with foam for dampening or metal for more heft.
  - 7 degree typing angle.
  - Flush USB-C connector built into the PCB, no need for a daughterboard (though the PCB supports it).
+ - Skuf feet.
+ - Countersunk m3 screws for everything except the plate (that uses m2.5).

 Important Info (READ BEFORE ORDERING):
  - I do not offer any sort of warranty for this, nor can I be held liable if something goes wrong.
  - Renders do not represent the final profuct (seam is not visible etc.).
  - Please, PLEASE look over the design before you do anything with it, it's possible and very likely that there are some errors, I'm just a human.

+If you use this as a template for your own design, please give credit and link this repository in your IC post (same goes for renders).